Did Netflix Hint at Live Streaming in ‘High Flying Bird’?

 While watching High Flying Bird on Netflix, the brand new sports drama from Steven Soderbergh, Netflix may have given us the first hints that it may eventually move into the live streaming world.

-The movie is all about the players vs the NBA during a lockout which is when both sides can’t agree on payment terms going forward.
-As a Brit, the concept is relatively alien but even the US government operates in this fashion with shutdowns.
-Again, completely foreign which meant watching this movie was relatively tedious.
+The movie is all about the players vs. the NBA during a lockout, which is when both sides can’t agree on payment terms going forward.
+As a Brit, the concept is relatively alien, but even the US government operates in this fashion with shutdowns.
+Again, it is completely foreign, which means watching this movie was relatively tedious.

-Did Netflix hint at live-streaming coming in the future?
+Did Netflix hint at live streaming in the future?

 Netflix has been the king of adding TV series, documentaries, movies, and stand-up specials and has ventured into music concerts and talk shows in recent years too.
 One thing they’ve never done is live-streaming.
-In fact, with the exception of a few promotion bits, the only live stream Netflix has consistently done is their investor calls.
+In fact, except a few promotion bits, the only live stream Netflix has consistently done is their investor calls.

-Here’s exactly what was said and the context it was said in.
+Here’s exactly what was said and the context in which it was said.

-Around an hour into the movie at the height of the NBA lockout leaving players and agents evermore desperate for scraps of the dwindling funds, a revelation comes to Ray Burke (played by André Holland).
+Around an hour into the movie, at the height of the NBA lockout, which left players and agents ever more desperate for scraps of the dwindling funds, a revelation comes to Ray Burke (played by André Holland).

-Shortly before, a confrontation went down in a local gym between two players that sparked videos going viral.
-At a press conference, Ray tries to pass himself off as the mastermind behind the stunt.
-That prompts a series of offers from multiple players in the streaming world.
+Shortly before, a confrontation between two players in a local gym went viral, sparking videos.
+At a press conference, Ray tried to pass himself off as the mastermind behind the stunt, prompting a series of offers from multiple players in the streaming world.

 Andre Holland in High Flying Bird (2019)